|Lexington County Sheriff’s Department

 Like other law enforcement operations, teamwork is essential to fugitive apprehension.
 For this reason, members of the Fugitive Unit routinely work with the U.S. Marshals Service and other local and state task forces to conduct fugitive raids to reduce the potential for future criminal activity.

 The success of the Fugitive Unit is not possible without support and information from the public.

-You can provide information to our Fuigitive Unit, and other investigations personnel with the Sheriff's Department, by clicking on the "TIPS" Link located on the left side of this page.
+You can provide information to our Fugitive Unit, and other investigations personnel with the Sheriff’s Department, by clicking on the “TIPS”.

 Any information you provide, including your identity if disclosed, will be kept confidential if you desire.

-For more information about employment opportunities with the Lexington County Sheriff's Department, contact our Human Resources Division office at (803) 785-2407.
+For more information about employment opportunities with the Lexington County Sheriff’s Department, visit http://joinlcsd.com or contact our Human Resources Division office at (803) 785-2407.

 The Telephone Reporting Unit can receive information over the telephone and complete an incident report without a deputy having to respond to your location.
 This service allows deputies to be available for priority and emergency calls.
 Personnel taking reports over the phone are trained in report writing and provide the same level of service as deputies responding to the scene of a crime.
 The process of filing an incident report can be conducted in a few minutes and should be for minor incidents where no evidence needs to be collected such as, harassing phone calls, fraud, vandalism, and stolen items.

 The Sheriff’s Department’s Major Crimes Division is staffed by four teams of detectives which work out of the department’s headquarters in Lexington.
 These detectives are primarily responsible for investigating violent crimes such as murder, rape, robbery and domestic violence.
 Additional detectives, who are responsible for investigating property crimes (i.e. burglary, larceny, etc.), are assigned to each of the Sheriff’s Department’s three regional offices.